Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Introduction

 \section{Introduction}

-The rapid expansion of scientific research has led to an exponential surge in published literature \citep{drozdz2024peer,rousseau2023publications}.
-This information deluge presents a significant bottleneck for researchers attempting to identify and integrate relevant prior work \citep{datta2024raging,bhagavatula-etal-2018-content}.
-Consequently, there is a critical need for automated systems that can efficiently streamline the citation process \citep{goyal-etal-2024-symtax, gu2022local}.

-Citation recommendation methodologies are generally categorised into two paradigms: ``global" \citep{ni2024gtr,ali2021global,xie2021graph} and ``local" \citep{jeong2020context,dai2019attentive,ebesu2017neural,huang2015neural,livne2014citesight,he2010context}.
+The rapid expansion of scientific research has led to an exponential surge in published literature \cite{drozdz2024peer,rousseau2023publications}.
+This information deluge presents a significant bottleneck for researchers attempting to identify and integrate relevant prior work \cite{datta2024raging,bhagavatula-etal-2018-content}.
+Consequently, there is a critical need for automated systems that can efficiently streamline the citation process \cite{goyal-etal-2024-symtax, gu2022local}.
+Citation recommendation methodologies are generally categorised into two paradigms: ``global" \cite{ni2024gtr,ali2021global,xie2021graph} and ``local" \cite{jeong2020context,dai2019attentive,ebesu2017neural,huang2015neural,livne2014citesight,he2010context}.
 While global recommendation suggests papers based on the overall theme of a document, local citation recommendation (LCR) operates at a fine-grained level, and is the focus of this research work.
 LCR targets specific ``citation contexts" or excerpts, aiming to suggest references that align semantically and conceptually with the immediate narrative of a passage.

 State-of-the-art (SOTA) LCR systems typically leverage metadata like titles and abstracts alongside citation contexts.
-For instance, SymTax \citep{goyal-etal-2024-symtax} utilises a three-stage architecture involving a prefetcher, an ``enricher" to capture symbiotic neighbourhood relationships, and a reranker.
+For instance, SymTax \cite{goyal-etal-2024-symtax} utilises a three-stage architecture involving a prefetcher, an ``enricher" to capture symbiotic neighbourhood relationships, and a reranker.
 However, this approach faces three major challenges.
 First, the enricher mimics human citation behaviour, i.e., specifically the tendency to cite from a narrow pool of seminal works, which while effective, introduces and perpetuates inherent ``confirmation bias" in the citation ecosystem.
 Second, the three-stage candidate retrieval process imposes significant computational overhead.
 Third, its reliance on paper-specific taxonomy limits generalisability, as such metadata is often unavailable in benchmark datasets.